-The FDA approved Xeljanz® and Xeljanz XR® (generically known as tofacitinib) in 2012 to treat rheumatoid arthritis (RA), psoriatic arthritis (PSA), and ulcerative colitis (UC).
-However, questions about the drug’s safety recently came to light after a clinical trial found elevated risks of severe side effects in people who took a 10 mg dosage twice a day, including deadly blood clots, heart problems and cancer.
+The FDA approved Xeljanz® and Xeljanz XR® (generically known as tofacitinib) in 2012 to treat rheumatoid arthritis (RA); the FDA later approved for treatment of psoriatic arthritis (PSA), ulcerative colitis (UC) and juvenile idiopathic arthritis (JIA).
+However, questions about the drug’s safety were raised after an FDA required clinical trial found elevated risks of severe side effects including blood clots, heart problems, cancer and even death.

 Currently the 5mg tablet once or twice daily is approved for rheumatoid arthritis, but a 10mg twice daily dose is approved for moderate to severe ulcerative colitis.

-If you developed blood clots, a serious heart related problem, or cancer after taking Xeljanz, or if a loved one died from complications caused by the drug, you may reach medical drug attorney Kimberly Barone Baden or Ann E. Rice Ervin by email or call 1.800.768.4026 for more information or to discuss a potential claim.
+If you developed blood clots, a serious heart related problem, or cancer after taking Xeljanz, Olumiant or Rinvoq, or if a loved one died from one of these diagnoses or related complications caused by the drug, you may reach medical drug attorneys Kimberly Barone Baden or Ann E. Rice Ervin by email or call 1.800.768.4026 for more information or to discuss a potential claim.